UKG 2021 Appointment Study

 This UKG™ (Ultimate Kronos Group) Retail Branch Lobby Study is based on over 2 million Q3 2019 lobby sales and service interactions from financial institutions across North America.
 The interactions of the study include all types of service and sales exchanges between account holders and lobby employees.

 Successful financial institutions deploy digital technologies across all areas of the institution, reinventing the branch for account holders and employees.

-Your ERP System is Leaking White Paper
+Your HCM System is Leaking White Paper

 Your payroll system could be leaking, losing data and dollars by the minute, and it’s very possible you don’t even know it.

 New white-collar workforce technologies are delivering professional, efficient workforce management solutions to salaried workers.
 With flexible solutions that can be used across devices, integration with common workforce productivity tools, and simple recording of employee time, companies will be better able to measure output, track projects, manage costs, and minimize compliance risk.